England women's national football team

-The England women's national football team, also known as the Lionesses, have been governed by the Football Association (FA) since 1993, having been previously administered by the Women's Football Association (WFA).
+The England women's national football team, nicknamed the Lionesses, has been governed by the Football Association (FA) since 1993, having been previously administered by the Women's Football Association (WFA).
 England played its first international match in November 1972 against Scotland.
 Although most national football teams represent a sovereign state, England is permitted by FIFA statutes, as a member of the United Kingdom's Home Nations, to maintain a national side that competes in all major tournaments, with the exception of the Women's Olympic Football Tournament.

-England have qualified for the FIFA Women's World Cup seven times, reaching the quarter-finals in 1995, 2007 and 2011, finishing third in 2015 and fourth in 2019.
+England have qualified for the FIFA Women's World Cup six times, reaching the quarter-finals in 1995, 2007 and 2011, finishing fourth in 2019, third in 2015 and as runners-up in 2023.
 Since 2019, England, as the highest-ranked Home Nation, have been able to qualify an Olympic team on behalf of Great Britain; other British players may be selected in the event of qualification.

-They reached the final of the UEFA Women's Championship in 1984 and 2009, and won in 2022, marking the first time since 1966 that any England senior football team had won a major championship.
+England reached the final of the UEFA Women's Championship in 1984 and 2009.
+They became champions in 2022, marking the first time since 1966 that any senior England football team had won a major championship.
+They retained their title in 2025, marking the first time that any senior England team had won a major tournament away from home.
+England have also competed in the UEFA Women's Nations League since the inaugural 2023–24 season.
+England is set to co-host the 2035 FIFA Women's World Cup along with Northern Ireland, Scotland and Wales, earning them an automatic qualification as co-host.

 History

 Early years

 The success of the men's national football team at the 1966 FIFA World Cup led to an upsurge of interest in football from women within England.
 The Women's Football Association (WFA) was established in 1969 as an attempt to organise the women's game.
 That same year, Harry Batt formed an independent English team that competed in the Fédération Internationale Européenne de Football Féminine (FIEFF) European Cup.
 Batt's team also participated in two FIEFF World Cups held in Italy (1970) and Mexico (1971).

-Following an UEFA recommendation in 1972 for national associations to incorporate the women's game, the Football Association (FA) later that year rescinded its ban on women playing on English Football League grounds.
+Following a UEFA recommendation in 1972 for national associations to incorporate the women's game, the Football Association (FA) later that year rescinded its ban on women playing on English Football League grounds.
 Shortly after, Eric Worthington was tasked by the WFA to assemble an official women's national team.
 England competed in its first international match against Scotland in Greenock on 18 November 1972, 100 years to the month after the first men's international.
 The team overturned a two-goal deficit to defeat their northern opponents 3–2, with Sylvia Gore scoring England's first international goal.
 Pat Firth scored a hat-trick in an international against Scotland in 1973 among the 8–0 scoreline.
 Tom Tranter replaced Worthington as long term manager of the women's national football team and remained in that position for the next six years.